 Linda Sloane (MSc), Education and Research Valorisation Officer RUNOMI, Department of Geography, Planning and Environment, Nijmegen School of Management, Radboud University

 • Advanced Bachelor

 The course is designed for anyone with an interest in the field of migrant inclusion.
 We welcome students and professionals who would like to gain an overview of various topics relating to migrant inclusion, and who wish to develop their ability to understand and critically assess policies and practices relating to migrant inclusion.

 After this course you are able to:

-1. Engage in current debates about policies and practices regarding migrant inclusion
+1. Engage in current multidisciplinary academic debates on policies and practices regarding migrant

 EUR 550: The fee includes the registration fees, course materials, access to library and IT facilities, coffee/tea, lunch, and a number of social activities.

 € 495 early bird discount- deadline 1 March 2020 (10%)